 The following charging structures aim to achieve full cost recovery and generate a profit:

 GiGL will charge all organisations and individuals that need access to GiGL services to carry out commercial work, work that is grant-funded, or that will generate income in future

-GiGL provides partners with licenced access to the suite of enhanced datasets that it manages, and unlimited access to associated services.
+GiGL provides partners and their contractors (by arrangement) with licenced access to the suite of enhanced datasets that it manages, and unlimited access to associated services.
 This is done via a funded service level agreement, or a data exchange agreement.

 GiGL charges a minimum annual fee based on the partner organisation’s geographic coverage, and agreements run from April to March.

 Payment is due within 30 days of the invoice date.
 Late payment will result in the withdrawal of services and an administration fee may also be charged.

 Where projects necessitate the involvement of our system developers we will pass on the cost of their involvement and charge the project management to the customer, partner or affiliate.

 In accordance with national guidance, GiGL does not attach a financial value to the data it manages, nor does it pay for or provide a reduced fee in return for access to data from third parties.
 None of the charges are based on any real or implied financial value of the data that we manage and provide access to on behalf of the data owners.

 Please see our Work Scheduling Guidance document for further information on how to involve GiGL in your projects at the appropriate stage, and our access to data policy for conditions of service provision.

 We ask that you consult with GiGL prior to applying for funding in order to include an appropriate amount of funding for our work on your project, including funded research.
 This also includes projects that will result in an income for the individual or organisation on completion, such as research for books and exhibitions